Vishal-ib97/Deep-Q-Learning-Network-for-Adaptive-2048/README.md

 agent was able to obtain a maximum score of 512 after training for a total of 5000 episodes.

-#refer the document for more details on the project
+#refer the pdf document for more details regarding the project.